 Step 1 extra

-The first half of the extra workbook focuses on the exercises on the same topics as in the 'steps', reinforcing the lessons learnt previously.
+The first half of the extra workbook focuses on the exercises on the same topics as in the 'steps', reinforcing the lessons learned previously.
 The second half of the workbook includes mixed exercises and resemble positions from real chess games.

 In the mix workbook, there are 61 pages with exercises, which means as many as 723 puzzles.

 The themes are known from Step 1 and Step 1 plus.
 A workbook containing exercises with one ‘simple’ assignment: play the best move.
 Just like in a real game, you do not know whether you can win or whether you have to defend.
 First, look at what’s going on?
 Can you give mate, is winning material possible, is there a piece in danger?
 In short, all kinds of stuff and you need to find the best move.